NationalAssociationOfRealtors/PropertyUniqueIdentifier/README.md

 5. You will need a web browser that supports web3 or a plugin for Chrome like [MetaMask](https://metamask.io/) to be able to interact with the application.

-**NOTE**: This box is not a complete dapp, but the starting point for a solution to the property unique identifier project.
+**NOTE**: This repo is not a complete dapp, but the starting point for a solution to the property unique identifier project.